raehik/strongweak/README.md

 [witch](https://hackage.haskell.org/package/witch) library.

 ### Not particularly speedy
-The emphasis is on safety, possibly at the detriment of performance.
-However, my expectation is that you only strengthen & weaken at the "edges" of your program, and most of the time will be spent transforming weak representations.
-This may improve performance if it means invariants don't have to be continually asserted inline, but it also may slow things down e.g. `Natural`s are slower than `Word`s.
+The emphasis is on safety, which may come at the detriment of performance:

+  * Strengthening and weakening might be slow.
+This depends on the type and the implementation.
+I try a little to ensure good performance, but not a lot.
+  * Strong types can be more performant than their weak counterparts.
+For example, swapping all integrals for `Natural`s and `Integer`s will make your program slow.
+    * You may avoid this fairly easily by simply not wrapping certain fields.

+On the other hand, by only strengthening at the "edges" of your program and knowing that between those you may transform the weak representation as you like, you may find good performance easier to maintain.

 ## Related projects
 ### barbies